ParkerBooth/Sports-Analyst-Portfolio/README.md

 ## About
 Hello, I am Parker Booth!
 I have an analytical background in Quantitative Analysis, Business Analytics, and Econometrics.
 I am currently studying in the Master of Statistics program at the University of Utah.
 I am passionate about using my acquired data analysis skills in sports to help athletes reach their highest potential.

 During my studies, I have honed my analytical skills using economic data.
-I have done multiple projects with federal economic data
+I have done multiple projects with federal economic data that honed my skills.
+I primarily coded in R studio and Stata during this timeframe.

 I have experience in a sports setting at the University of Utah as a Sports Science Intern with the Applied Health & Performance Science department.
-This opportunity has given me
+This opportunity has given me experience with data analysis in a sports setting.
+I have done multiple projects with athlete data to improve athlete performance.

 [My Resume](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/Parker%20Booth%20Resume.pdf)

-This repository showcases my data analysis skills and relevant projects in Data Analysis / Sports Science.
+This repository showcases my data analysis skills and relevant Data Analysis / Sports Science projects.

 ## Table of Contents
 - [About](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/README.md#about)